ssreelakshmi88/Hangman-Game-PP3/README.md

 ## Credits

-- Code Institute for the deployment terminal and template
+- Code Institute for the deployment terminal and template.
 - My mentor, Narendar Singh for his valuable advice and feedback.
 - Words were generated from https://www.enchantedlearning.com/wordlist/computer.shtml
-- I have referred w3scools.com
+- I have referred w3schools.com for writing the python code.
 - For writing the code, I have referred https://www.chegg.com/homework-help/questions-and-answers/write-program-called-hangmanpy-expands-upon-tutorial-8-problem-3-following-changes-made-pr-q88357648